 “If we don’t change, we don’t grow.
 If we don’t grow, we aren’t really living.” – Gail Sheehy –

-I had an “aha” moment while reading a book by Amos Clifford, the founder of the organization that certifies Forest Therapy Guides.
+I had an “aha” moment while reading a book by Amos Clifford, the founder of one organization that trains Forest Therapy Guides.
 He writes about different stages in his life being part of the whole of who he is.
 This helped me realize that the various interests I have explored over the years are all related.
 They are parts of my unique tree of life.
 Let me explain:

 I look back and see that foundational to everything I have pursued is a deep curiosity about the world.
 This began in young childhood when I wanted to know more about the people I met, the places we went, and the things I saw.
 (I probably drove my parents crazy by asking so many questions!)
 I have had a lifelong passion for exploring and learning.